mfbx9da4/ng-server-time/README.md

-Synchronizes local system time with server time using clock synchronization algorithm, similar to
+Synchronizes local browser time with server time using clock synchronization algorithm, similar to
 NTP.